jackapbutler/Pub-Sub-Image-Classification/docs/PUBSUB.md

 - The Producer will be controlled inside of `app.py` and does not need any prior setup.
 - To setup the Consumer, open up a terminal instance and run `python3 consumer.py`.
+  > This Consumer will receive messages sent by the Producer and perform the classification predictions

 ## Google Cloud Pub/Sub